AppliedCyberCTF/picoCTF-2019/Forensics/Glory of the Garden.md

 ## Challenge

 > This garden contains more than it seems.
-You can also find the L file in /problems/glory-of-the-garden_3_346e50df4a37bcc4aa5f6e5831604e2a on the shell server.
+You can also find the file in /problems/glory-of-the-garden_3_346e50df4a37bcc4aa5f6e5831604e2a on the shell server.

 ## Solution